sayhitosandy/Interior_Points_Method/README.md

 # Interior Points Method
-Implementation of Interior Points Method in MATLAB.
+Implementation of Interior Points Method in MATLAB (My Assignment in LO course [MTH305]  [IIIT-Delhi]).

 Further, we solved the following Linear Problem:
 ```